Wallisking1991/outlook-mcp-server/README.md

 - Maximum email history is limited to 30 days
 - Search capabilities depend on Outlook's built-in search functionality
 - Only supports basic email functions (no calendar, contacts, etc.)
-- Rules functionality requires Outlook to be running and properly configured
+- Rules functionality is currently disabled due to compatibility issues with certain Outlook configurations
-- Rule creation supports basic conditions (sender, subject) and actions (move, mark as read, delete, forward)
-- Complex rule conditions and exceptions are not currently supported